-According to issued bonds in the amount of 125 000 thousand EUR, the Company's activity is a subject to the financial covenants (interest coverage ratio and capitalization ratio) measurement on quarterly basis upon submission of the annual audited consolidated reports and interim unaudited quarterly consolidated reports.
-The financial covenants are measured on IuteCredit group level which comprises of the parent company IuteCredit Europe AS and its subsidiaries, in addition to the Company, ICS OMF IuteCredit SRL, IuteCredit Albania SHA, IuteCredit Macedonia DOOEL-Skopje, IutePay Bulgaria EOOD, IuteCredit Bulgaria EOOD, MKD IuteCredit BH d.o.o.
-Sarajevo and VeloxPay Albania SH.P.K.
+According to issued bonds in the amount of EUR 125 000 thousand, the Company's activity is a subject to the financial covenants (interest coverage ratio and capitalization ratio) measurement on quarterly basis upon submission of the annual audited consolidated reports and interim unaudited quarterly consolidated reports.
+The financial covenants are measured on luteCredit group level which comprises of the parent company luteCredit Europe AS and its subsidiaries, in addition to the Company, ICS OMF luteCredit SRL, luteCredit Albania SHA, luteCredit Macedonia DOOEL-Skopje, lutePay Bulgaria EOOD, luteCredit Bulgaria EOOD, MKD luteCredit BH d.o.o.
+Sarajevo, VeloxPay Albania SH.P.K and BC Energbank S.A.

-As of the balance sheet date, 31 December 2021, there was no breach in the financial covenants.
+As of the balance sheet date, 31 December 2022, there was no breach in the financial covenants.